On supported deformations and birational isotriviality: Examples and applications

 We denote by $\log$ the branch of the logarithm defined on $\mC\setminus\mR_{\leq0}$, and note that the curves are integral curves passing on the central fiber through points of the form $x_0=(0,\lambda,-\frac{1}{\log(\lambda)+\mu})$ (we assume of course that $\lambda\notin \mR_{\leq0}$ and $\log(\lambda)+\mu\neq0$).

 Here the problem is the same of the previous example: moving the point $x_0$ close to the divisor $\sD$, i.e. $\lambda\to 0$, the curves $\gamma_{x_0}$ are not defined on a common disk $\Delta$ containing the origin and of strictly positive radius independent of $x_0$.
-But the difference with the previous example is that here $\sF_v$ is tangent to $\sD$; the problem in this case arises from the map $h$ and its associated fibration $\sF$.
+But the difference with the previous example is that here $\sD$ is invariant under $\sF_v$; the problem in this case arises from the map $h$ and its associated fibration $\sF$.